ethangriffith2004/midisync/README.md

 In this project, I created a tool that takes a MIDI file and a video clip, then produces a video with the clip synchronized to each note in the MIDI file.
 Silences between notes are filled with chroma key green for easy removal, and for even-numbered notes, the clip is horizontally flipped for more visual interest.
 Short clips are also cut or looped to fit exactly to the note length.

-The Python script can be executed on any system, but the MacOS app provides a user-friendly dialog interface for file selection.
+The Python script can be executed on any system, but the macOS app provides a user-friendly dialog interface for file selection.

 ## Technologies Used
 - Python 3.x (Core script logic)